Hanaoka mine: Hanaoka POW camp

-Hanaoka Mine Incident
+Hanaoka mine incident

-During World War II, from August 1944, 986 Chinese laborers forcibly conscripted by the Imperial Japanese Army were brought to Japan, and assigned to the Hanaoka Mine to build a water canal.
+During World War II, from August 1944, 986 Chinese laborers forcibly conscripted by the Imperial Japanese Army were brought to Japan, and assigned to the Hanaoka Mine to build a canal.
 Laboring under inhumane conditions, with inadequate food, and without the monetary compensation which had been promised, the workers rioted on June 30, 1945.
 Five of the Japanese supervisors were killed, and 113 Chinese workers were killed by the Japanese police and military in the suppression of the riot.
 In October 1945, the American occupation authorities began an investigation into the incident, finding that 418 Chinese laborers (including the 113 who had died in the insurrection) had perished at Hanaoka, a far higher percentage than at other forced labor camps in Japan.
-Three of the Kashima-gumi supervisors were found guilty of Class B and C war crimes and were sentenced to death; one more was sentenced to life imprisonment, and two Japanese policemen were sentenced to 20 years imprisonment.
-Kashima constructed a memorial to the Chinese workers who had perished in October 1949 at a local Buddhist temple, and the remains were repatriated to China from 1953–1964.
+Three of the Kashima-gumi supervisors were found guilty of Class B and C war crimes and were sentenced to death; another was sentenced to life imprisonment, and two Japanese policemen were sentenced to 20 years imprisonment.
+Kashima constructed a memorial to the Chinese workers who had perished in October 1949 at a local Buddhist temple, and the remains were repatriated to China from 1953 to 1964.

 On December 22, 1984, a group of survivors issued an open letter demanding a public apology from Kajima Corporation, the establishment of a memorial museum, and financial compensation.
 Kajima responded positively to the first two requests, but when negotiations collapsed on the question of compensation, a group of survivors and next-of-kin, together with Japanese activist lawyers, filed a lawsuit with the Tokyo District Court demanding a total of 60.5 million yen in compensation on June 28, 1995.
 The Tokyo District Court rejected the suit, on the grounds that the statute of limitations had been exceeded.
 This ruling was appealed to the Tokyo High Court on December 12, 1995.
-Increasingly acrimonious hearings, with the Chinese government constantly escalating the demands of the defendants took place until a compromise proposal of 500 million yen to be shared by the survivors and their next-of-kin by the Tokyo High Court was accepted by the Red Cross Society of China on behalf of the defendants on May 31, 2000.
+Increasingly acrimonious hearings, with the Chinese government constantly escalating the demands of the defendants, took place, until a compromise proposal by the Tokyo High Court of 500 million yen to be shared by the survivors and their next-of-kin was accepted by the Red Cross Society of China on behalf of the defendants on May 31, 2000.
 Final settlement was made by Kajima by November 29, 2000.
 The ruling was hailed in the press as a precedent for future compensation claims against Japanese companies for the war-time atrocities perpetrated by their predecessors.